 As the IRT investigates the incident, necessary remediation/mitigation activities will also be identified and must be documented, agreed, and organized into a Remediation Plan.
 These activities will vary depending on the type and scale of the incident and may include:

-- Patching vulnerabilities in the impacted infrastructure components and identifying similar infrastructure components that might share that vulnerability in order to apply preventive patches
+- Patching vulnerabilities in the impacted infrastructure components and identifying similar infrastructure components that might share that vulnerability to apply preventive patches;

-- Revising policies and procedures to reduce the risk of recurrence or the impact from similar future incidents
+- Revising policies and procedures to reduce the risk of recurrence or the impact from similar future incidents; and/or

 In most cases, the activities outlined in the remediation plan will require assistance from incident handlers who are not part of the core IRT.
 When participation of these resources is required for remediation, the Incident Coordinator will monitor and coordinate these resources and the activities they need to perform.